 Want to get fit, save money and have fun?
-Join thousands across Metro Vancouver and sign up for Hub Bike to Work Week (Oct 28-Nov 4) to track your commutes and win great prizes including a Trip for 2 to cycle Sicily!
+Join thousands across Metro Vancouver and sign up for Hub Bike to Work Week (May 27 – June 2) to track your commutes and win great prizes!

 Each spring and fall, Bike to Work Week encourages both new and experienced riders to try cycling the daily commute.
 Throughout the week you can stop by Celebration Stations on popular bike paths for free bike repairs, snacks, drinks, maps and information – and be entered to win fantastic prizes.